Load Shedding and Your Grow Room: Protecting Cannabis Plants in South Africa

 Autoflowers are unaffected by light cycle disruption.
 The main risks for autoflower growers remain climate collapse from lost ventilation and irrigation failure in hydro setups.
 Temperature and humidity management still matters.

-Load Shedding-Ready Grow Room Products
+Power-Ready Grow Room Products

 Back to blog